-It’s a well-known fact that hiring a Virtual Assistant can free up your time.
-They can also be passed tasks that you either don’t have time to do or, for whatever reasons, are not inclined to do.
+It’s a well-known fact that hiring a Virtual Assistant (VA) can free up your time.
+They can also be passed tasks that you either don’t have time to do or, for whatever reason, are not inclined to do.
 However these really are the basic, surface-level benefits of hiring a VA.
 There’s also a wealth of hidden benefits available to you, that make a VA truly worth their weight in gold to you and your business – if you decide to look a bit deeper!

-A VA is resourceful
+A Virtual Assistant is resourceful

-A VA is your business partner
+A Virtual Assistant is your business partner

-They are interested in your business and WANT you to succeed.
-And like any other business partner, take the time to connect with them.
+They are interested in your business and they WANT you to succeed.
+So, like any other business partner, take the time to connect with them.
 Arrange time to get together on a regular basis, and you’ll have a brainstorming partner, a problem solver and another person who wants to help you and your business to grow.

-A VA is a business owner too!
+A Virtual Assistant is a business owner too!

 It can be easy to get stuck in the mind-set that a VA is someone you outsource to, someone who is there to help businesses move forward, by offering their support and services.
 But a VA is also a business owner in their own right too.
 They understand the wider picture, when it comes to running a business.
 They know what frustrations you may face and the pull both time and money can have on you – and they may also have a great way of solving those problems for you.